Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The best alternative to the Noom app is MacroFactor because it has the largest food database that has been verified by a registered dietitian to be as accurate as possible, so you can rest assured that the foods you’re logging are accurate.

 Another reason that MacroFactor is a great alternative for Noom is that it adjusts your calorie intake based on how well you’re progressing toward your goal, so you don’t have to worry about what to do if you reach a weight loss plateau.
+Using this link gets you an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 The second best alternative for the Noom app is the Avatar app, which also adjusts your calorie intake for you but does so using weekly check-ins.